Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Case Studies

 \subsection{Capacity Maximization for Non-Parallel Transceiver}

-Most studies on XL-MIMO systems focus on an ideal parallel transceiver scenario \cite{[97]}.
+Most studies on XL-MIMO systems consider an overidealistic parallel transceiver scenario \cite{[97]}.
 However, it is vital to explore the performance for the non-parallel transceiver scenario with a particular rotation angle $\theta$ considered, as varying $\theta$ can significantly impact performance.
-We investigate how $\theta$ affects capacity in UPA-based XL-MIMO systems, aiming to determine \textbf{\emph{when the system can achieve maximized capacity with different values $\theta$.}} This analysis is carried out based on the EDoF concept \cite{ZheSurvey}, which approximates dominant sub-channels' count and is closely linked to system capacity.
+We investigate how $\theta$ affects capacity in Uniform Plane Array (UPA)-based XL-MIMO systems, aiming to determine \textbf{\emph{when the system can achieve maximized capacity with different values $\theta$.}} This analysis is carried out based on the EDoF concept \cite{wang2024analytical}, which approximates dominant sub-channels' count and is closely linked to system capacity.
+The EDoF can be computed as $\varepsilon\triangleq{\mathrm{tr}^2\left( \mathbf{R} \right)}/{\left\| \mathbf{R} \right\| _{\mathrm{F}}^{2}} $, where $\mathbf{R}=\mathbf{H}^{H}\mathbf{H}$ is the channel correlation matrix with $\mathbf{H}$ being the channel matrix between the transceiver.
+Then, the capacity can be computed as $C=\mathrm{EDoF}\cdot \log _2( 1+\frac{\alpha P}{\mathrm{EDoF}^2N_0}) $, where $P$ is the transmitting power, $N_0$ is the noise power, and $\alpha$ is the overall channel gain \cite{wang2024analytical}.

 Applying the generative AI agent framework and the extended database, i.e. a subset of papers from IEEE Xplore and arXiv, we formulate the capacity optimization problem for XL-MIMO systems considering rotation angles, as shown in Fig.~\ref{Rotation} (a).
 We extract the core generated contents by the agent, presented in the figures.
 The agent can extract important optimization constraints, such as the angle constraint and the transmitting distance constraint.
 Then, the agent is capable of aiding in the formulation of the capacity maximization problem.
 Emphasizing the transmitting distance constraint, it is vital for avoiding impractical scenarios and confounding results in the analysis.
-With the capacity maximization problem defined, we implement the global search method to investigate how $\theta$ affects capacity performance.
-Simulations reveal that $\theta =0^{\circ}$ can achieve the maximized capacity, indicating parallel transceiver configurations yield the best capacity performance.
+With the capacity maximization problem formulated, we then apply the global search method to explore how $\theta$ affects capacity performance.
+Simulations show that $\theta =0^{\circ}$ can achieve the maximized capacity, which means that the parallel transceiver configuration can achieve the best capacity performance.